A guide to setting up permission and granting access to a virtual data room

 How do I set up a virtual data room for due diligence?

 Start by organizing your documents into a clear folder structure before uploading.
-Then configure your access defaults - typically view-only for external parties, with NDA acceptance required before entry.
+Then configure your access defaults, typically view-only for external parties, with NDA acceptance required before entry.
 Upload your documents in stages: company overview and financials first, legal and cap table only when diligence is serious.
-Test the access flow yourself, then invite investors individually by email so you can track each person's activity separately.
+Test the access flow yourself, then invite visitors individually by email so you can track each person's activity separately.

-Can I restrict which folders an investor can see?
+Can I restrict which folders a visitor can see?

 How do I revoke access to a virtual data room?

 Most platforms let you disable a specific user's access from your admin panel without affecting other users.
 If you shared via a link, you can usually deactivate or expire the link.
-Do this as standard practice when a deal falls through or when a fundraising round closes.
-Don't leave old access active - it's a security risk and a compliance issue if anything you've uploaded changes.
+Do this as standard practice when a deal falls through or when a round closes.
+Don't leave old access active, it's a security risk and a compliance issue if anything you've uploaded changes.

 What's the difference between view-only and download access?

 View-only lets visitors read documents inside the platform but doesn't let them save a copy.
 Download access lets them save files to their device.
-In most fundraising contexts, view-only is appropriate for investors until you have a strong level of trust.
+In most VDR contexts, view-only is appropriate for visitors until you have a strong level of trust.
 Download access is typically reserved for advisors and lawyers who need to annotate documents or share with their team.

-How do I know if an investor has actually looked at my data room?
+How do I know if a visitor has actually looked at my data room?

 Any decent data room platform shows you this in the analytics dashboard.
 You can see when a user entered the room, which documents they opened, how many pages they read, and how long they spent on each one.
 Ellty sends real-time notifications when someone opens your documents, so you don't have to check manually.
-This is one of the most useful features during fundraising - it tells you exactly when to follow up and what to address.
+This is one of the most useful features during an active deal, it tells you exactly when to follow up and what to address.

 This website uses cookies to improve user experience.
 By using our website you consent to all cookies in accordance with our Cookie Policy.